top of page

 When WLKC was sold and moved its operation to Jacksonville in 1990, Lola continued on the air locally on our 2000-watt daytime Christian radio station WECC AM 1190, often calling it the little station with the Almighty Power!

 Faithful, Committed, and Sincere are just some of the words that come to mind when you think of Lola Morris.
 Sister Lola Morris, as she was known over the airwaves every Sunday Morning for nearly 30 years in Camden County, began her tenure in 1983 on WLKC FM 92.7, which was the first radio station in Camden County.
 Lola continued on the air locally on WECC AM 1190 beginning in 1990 when WLKC was sold and moved it’s operation to Jacksonville.
 When WECC signed on FM 89.3 in 2002, Sister Lola was there to continue on as The Sunday Morning Gospel Hostess.
-January 13, 2013 saw the close of an era as Sister Lola Morris, was joined by Station Managers Paul & Vickie Hafer, to not only say goodbye but also pray for God’s Blessings for her future.
-The final program for The Hour of Power can be downloaded here
+January 13, 2013, saw the close of an era as Sister Lola Morris, was joined by Station Managers Paul & Vickie Hafer, to not only say goodbye but also pray for God’s Blessings for her future.

-Jeff’s inspired proposal would profoundly change and improve the previously planned broadcast signal for our new FM station, and would seem to almost require God to move Heaven and Earth for it to happen, but God was faithful and on March 17, 2002, WECC-FM signed on!
+Jeff’s inspired proposal profoundly changed and improved the previously planned broadcast signal for our new FM station, and would seem to almost require God to move Heaven and Earth for it to happen, but God was faithful and on March 17, 2002, WECC-FM signed on!

 We are forever grateful that God connected us with this excellent and gifted engineer, whose vision and skill served to advance the ministry of God’s Word, and helped this Lighthouse to shine His Light much further!